 This chair from Sundale Outdoor also has a 5-position backrest.
 So no matter if you’re meditating or simply lounging around, you can find a comfortable position as you sit and enjoy.

 But as always, since this chair is not designed for meditation purposes only, bear in mind that it might not provide all the features you need for longer meditation sessions.
-If you are only just beginning and your meditation practice doesn’t call for long periods of time, the NNEWVANTE should be on your watchlist for a meditation chair.
+If you are only just beginning and your meditation practice doesn’t call for long periods of time, the NNEWVANTE floor chair with back support should be on your watchlist for a meditation chair.

 #9 RIO Gear My Pod Bleacher Seat